Infosys faces new lawsuit over visa whistleblower

-MUMBAI A former U.S. employee has filed a lawsuit against Infosys Ltd (INFY.NS), India's No.2 software services provider, saying he was harassed for pointing out possible misuse of U.S. business visas, according to a copy of the lawsuit seen by Reuters.
+MUMBAI Aug 9 A former U.S. employee has filed a lawsuit against Infosys Ltd, India's No.2 software services provider, saying he was harassed for pointing out possible misuse of U.S. business visas, according to a copy of the lawsuit seen by Reuters.

 The case is similar to one scheduled to go to trial later this month.